Kansas lawmakers fail to override veto of ‘junk’ insurance expansion, urge end to unemployment boost - News Break

 Sen. Ethan Corson, a Prairie Village Democrat, led a chorus of Democrats who complained “junk” health insurance plans offer no protections for pre-existing conditions and carry other risks.

-Senate Bill 29 expands the duration of short-term plans, which bypass regulations because they were designed as stopgap measures, from one year to three years.
+Senate Bill 29 would have expanded the duration of short-term plans, which bypass regulations because they were designed as stopgap measures, from one year to three years.

 Corson said the only people who favor the plan were insurance agents, angering several Republicans who sell insurance.
 The GOP supporters said the bill will help give Kansans more choices about the best plan for them.

-The Senate endorsed an override of the governor’s veto by a 28-11 vote.
-The House finalized the override with a 67-48 vote.
+The Senate endorsed an override of the governor’s veto by a 28-11 vote, but the House fell shy of the two-thirds majority required to complete the override.
+The House vote was 67-48.

 In a meeting of Senate Republicans earlier in the day, Masterson told his caucus they lacked the votes to override the governor’s other vetoes.
 Instead, he said, they would make Kelly “own” the veto of a bill that would have created a $500 million fund to issue closed-door payments to businesses.